Samantha Bosworth/Creative Pathways - Dramatherapist

 Dyadic Developmental Practice, Psychotherapy & Parenting (DDP) Level 1

 Since qualifying in 2016 I have dedicated my practice to looked after and adopted children and children who have experienced trauma.
-As well as my private practice I currently work for a specialist attachment and trauma service in the NHS; providing a systemic and integrated approach to my work.
+As well as my private practice I am a company Director for a specialist attachment and trauma service; providing a systemic and integrated approach to my work.
 Clients that I have been privileged enough to work with are survivors of neglect, physical and/or sexual abuse, emotional abuse, death, loss and exploitation, which has continued to have a profound impact on their lives.
 It is beautiful seeing the lasting therapeutic change (no matter how small).

 I have also worked as therapeutic lead for residential childrens' homes, and as a therapist in the voluntary sector working with sexual abuse and exploitation.
 Along with other public sector roles and community projects I have been part of.

 I am dedicated to my CPD and pride myself on reflective practice.
 Some of my recent CPD includes: